instructure/vector/README.md

 # Vector

 Vector is a tool that augments your auto-scaling groups.
-Currently the only additional feature it provides is Predictive Scaling based on historical data.
+The two features currently offered are Predictive Scaling and Flexible Down Scaling.

 ## Predictive scaling